-DANCE/PSYCHOLOGY (dance therapy) is a preparatory program for graduate school and a career.
-It consists of a dual major of 43.5 credits in dance and 32 credits in psychology.
-Provisions are made through the registrar and the Department of Dance chairperson.
-Dance movement therapist's work in a wide variety of therapeutic, educational, and clinical settings, assisting individuals in their emotional, psychological, and physical development and well-being.
+Example: Dance / Psychology: a preparatory program for graduate school and a career in Dance/Movement Therapy.
+It consists of a 47.5 credit dance major and the required Psychology course of study.
+Dance movement therapists work in a variety of therapeutic educational and clinical settings, assisting individual in their emotional, psychological and physical development and well-being.